 What is freezing?

-Freezing is the temporary, involuntary inability to move.
+Freezing of gait is the temporary, involuntary inability to move.

 - During a freezing episode, a person with PD may feel like their feet are stuck in place, or glue to the ground.